Encyclopedia

 Dongyangopelta

-“`html Dongyangopelta: Profile of a Prehistoric Giant Dongyangopelta Dongyangopelta (DONG-yang-oh-PEL-tah; “Dongyang shield”) is a genus of nodosaurid ankylosaurian dinosaur that lived during the Early Cretaceous period, approximately 100 million years ago, in what is now Zhejiang Province, China.
-The name refers to Dongyang City, near where its fossils were discovered, and the Greek word “pelta,”
+Dongyangopelta: Profile of a Prehistoric Giant Dongyangopelta Dongyangopelta (DONG-yang-oh-PEL-tah; “Dongyang shield”) is a genus of nodosaurid ankylosaurian dinosaur that lived during the Early Cretaceous period, approximately 100 million years ago, in what is now Zhejiang Province, China.
+The name refers to Dongyang City, near where its fossils were discovered, and the Greek word “pelta,” meaning

 Dongyangopelta Read Post »